-It’s safe to say that the pace at which the eLearning Industry was growing, has suddenly been put on fact-track in 2020.
-That being said, WordPress still remains the most popular platform and powers over 35% of all websites even in 2020.
+It’s safe to say that the pace at which the eLearning Industry was growing, has suddenly been put on fact-track this year.

-Some of the primary reasons are the ease-of-use, customizability, and flexibility of this platform.
+Some of the primary reasons WordPress is popular are the ease of use, customizability, and flexibility of this platform.
 You can create, enhance, or scale up your eLearning initiative with the best WordPress LMS plugins in the market.

 But what are your best options?

 Here’s a comprehensive list of the Best WordPress LMS Plugins in 2021 to answer all your burning questions.

 There are several reasons why LearnDash is the best and one of the most trusted LMS plugins amongst all the alternatives.
 It comes with a lot of perks.
 Such as:

 - LearnDash has an easy-to-use interface.

 - It comes with a lot of contemporary features.